Risingson/eveeyedocs/docs/ui/solarsystem-info.md

 # Solarsystem Info

-Drag & drop tabs to reorder.
+Drag & drop tabs at the top to reorder.

 | Tab | Content |
 |--|--|